USM-COS470-S21/usm-cos470-s21.github.io/_posts/2018-01-17-project-0-github-basics.md

 ## Part 1 - Fix My Mistakes
 If you do not have a GitHub account, go to [https://github.com](https://github.com) and create one before going any further.

 Once you have an account, you can [accept assignment]() in GitHub Classroom.
 When you do that a repository will be created for you.
-It will be called github-tutorial-yourgithubname and the URL should look like `https://github.com/USM-COS470-S18/project-0-github-yourgithubname`.
+It will be called `project-0-github-yourgithubname` and the URL should look like `https://github.com/USM-COS470-S18/project-0-github-yourgithubname`.
 You should *clone* and work with this new respository.
 It will also be where you *push* your submission.
 Other assignments/projects will work similarly.

 The repository that was created when you accepted the assignment has 4 files in it: 3 POTDs from CS 1110 and README.md.